| Much has been written about

 apparently a vast corpus of knowledge.
 Consequently the information that we have was

 mostly written by their enemies in the Roman Empire and its successor the Roman Church.
+The truth seems to be that the Druid religion

 was quite compatible with Buddhism and early Christianity, and was based